raphaelmansuy/digital_palace/README.md

 - [AICI](https://github.com/microsoft/AICI) AICI: Prompts as (Wasm) Programs
 - [List of tools that serves AI locally](https://github.com/janhq/awesome-local-ai) An awesome repository of local AI tools
 - [Skypilot](https://skypilot.readthedocs.io/en/latest/#)SkyPilot is a framework for running LLMs, AI, and batch jobs on any cloud, offering maximum cost savings, highest GPU availability, and managed execution.
+- [Jan](https://github.com/janhq/jan) Jan is an open source alternative to ChatGPT that runs 100% offline on your computer

 ## Agents

 - [MegaGPT](https://github.com/geekan/MetaGPT/tree/main)The Multi-Agent Framework: Given one line Requirement, return PRD, Design, Tasks, Repo
 - [CrewAI](https://github.com/joaomdmoura/crewAI) Framework for orchestrating role-playing, autonomous AI agents.
 By fostering collaborative intelligence, CrewAI empowers agents to work together seamlessly, tackling complex tasks.
+-  [Devika](https://github.com/stitionai/devika) Devika is an Agentic AI Software Engineer that can understand high-level human instructions, break them down into steps, research relevant information, and write code to achieve the given objective.
+Devika aims to be a competitive open-source alternative to Devin by Cognition AI.

 ## Prompt Engineering